Difference Between Groovy and Scala

 |Ease of Use||Groovy is used for rapid prototyping and development.||Scala is used for developing full-fledged productive applications.|

-As we have seen that there is a lot of difference between Groovy vs Scala it is hard to say which programming language is better.
-Neither of them is better or worse than other.
+As we have seen that there is a lot of difference between Groovy vs Scala, it is hard to say which programming language is better.
+Neither of them is better or worse than the others.
 Both Groovy vs Scala languages target two different classes of problems.
-Scala is a high-performance language that is very similar to java but without much of the boilerplate code as java and has many features that java doesn’t.
-Groovy on the other hand is used for developing prototypes where speed is less important than the time it takes for the programmers to implement the code.
-Based on the problem type you can choose either of the language for your development purpose.
+Scala is a high-performance language that is very similar to Java but without much of the boilerplate code as java and has many features that java doesn’t.
+On the other hand, Groovy is used for developing prototypes where speed is less important than the time it takes for the programmers to implement the code.
+Based on the problem type, you can choose either of the languages for your development purpose.

 This has been a guide to the top difference between Groovy vs Scala.
-Here we also discuss the Groovy vs Scala key differences with infographics, and comparison table.
-You may also have a look at the following articles to learn more
+Here we also discuss the key differences with infographics and comparison table.
+You may also have a look at the following articles to learn more.